astrolabsoftware/spark-fits/README.rst

 .. code:: scala

-  // Specify manually the columns with correct data types. val userSchema = StructType(
+  // Specify manually the columns for the first HDU with their data types. val userSchema = StructType(
     List(
       StructField("toto", StringType, true),